VC-dimensions of nondeterministic finite automata for words of equal length: Increasing the word length

+\Cref{tab:vc-td} contains some results of exhaustive search by computer as well as some consequences of our theoretical results.
+Looking at the (incomplete) table suggests the following. \begin{conjecture} For all integers $n\ge 0$ and $q\ge 1$,

-Inspection of Table \ref{mytab} suggests the following. \begin{conjecture} The upper VC-dimension of NFA is non-decreasing in the word length $n$ for a fixed number of states $q$. \end{conjecture} Informally, Conjecture \ref{cocoaRef} says that automata with a fixed number of states can shatter sets of \emph{long} words just as well as they can shatter sets of \emph{short} words.
-A possible counterexample, subject to calculation, is $n=5, q=3$ vs.~$n=4,q=3$.
-By adding an extra bit like 0 we can at least conclude that $VC^\upper_{n,q}\le VC^\upper_{n+1,q+1}$.
+\end{conjecture} Informally, \Cref{cocoaRef} says that automata with a fixed number of states can shatter sets of \emph{long} words just as well as they can shatter sets of \emph{short} words.
+In particular, we do not know whether

+Resolving this would take about a month of continuous computation with our current code and computer.
+Although stated as a conjecture, we suspect the negation of \Cref{cocoaRef} is true and that for $n=6$ and $q=7$, $q$-state NFAs cannot be used to shatter a set of size $32$.
+In the remainder of the paper we prove some results related to \Cref{cocoaRef}.